How Much Do I Need To Retire?

 The Two-Thirds Rule

-A simple rule of thumb suggests aiming for around two-thirds of your current income annually to maintain your lifestyle in retirement.
-This aligns with the previously mentioned 67% figure.
+A simple rule of thumb suggests aiming for around two-thirds of your current income (or that 67% annually), to maintain your lifestyle in retirement.

-You can tailor your retirement savings target more closely to your unique situation or goals by using a super projection calculator or retirement calculator.
-These tools allow you to input your personal situation to generate an estimated balance based on your current situation.
+You can tailor your retirement savings target more closely to your unique situation or goals by using a super projection calculator or retirement calculator (keep in mind the calculators provided by super funds can be inaccurate!)
 These are just estimates however, as many variables could impact your figures, such as:

 • Owning your own home